taco-coder/notes/AWS-Notes/aws_IAM_notes.md

 Shows when passwords are used
 shows when access keys were made and last used

-Go into IAM and you can download from tab 'credential report'
+Go into IAM and you can download from tab `credential report`

 # IAM
 Under services->security